Goianésia

+Roughly 170 kilometers from the state capital, Goiânia, and about 230 kilometers from the federal capital, Brasília, Goianésia has a population of 73,707, according to the 2022 census by the Brazilian Institute of Geography and Statistics (IBGE).
+It is the most populous city among the 23 municipalities in the São Patrício Valley and is known locally as the "Princess of the Valley" due to its growth and regional influence.

+Settlement in the area came relatively late, driven by families from Minas Gerais and other states.
+This movement gained momentum in the second half of the 20th century, fueled by the expansion of agriculture in Brazil's Central-West.
+Today, Goianésia is a major center for sugar and ethanol production in the state, with three active mills and a strong agro-industrial presence.

 Location

 Goianésia is located almost due north of Anápolis (150 km), 54 km from the Belém-Brasília highway.
 Goiânia, the state capital is 182 km away, while Brasília, the national capital is 280 km. away.
 Highway connections from Goiânia are made by GO-080 / Nerópolis / São Francisco de Goiás / BR-153 / Jaraguá / GO-080.
 See Seplan for the complete list.